 Cauliflower Fried Rice is one of my go to meals for lunch!
-As much as I love homemade fried rice, sometimes I’m just looking for a lighter alternative!
+As much as I love homemade fried rice, sometimes I’m just want a lighter alternative (it’s keto friendly too)!

-Swapping out cauliflower rice for white (or even brown) rice in this recipe not only tastes great, it makes for a lower carb/lower cal cauliflower fried rice that I can’t get enough of!
+Swap out cauliflower rice for white (or even brown) rice in a traditional fried ripe recipe.
+This not only tastes great, it makes for a lower carb and lower calorie side dish that I can’t get enough of!
+Add in any veggies and any leftover protein you may have for the perfect meal!

 The Perfect Weeknight Dinner